SonjayLake/Movie.io/README.md

 ### How to use:

   This webapp is a dynamic page that uses Vite with vanilla JavaScript.
 In order to run it properly, download all of the files into one directory.
-Install vite (I used NPM, but anything works) and run the dev run command for your installation method.
-See vite docs for more information.
+After installing the files, make sure you have NPM installed.
+Navigate to the working directory for the project download and run "npm install" to download all of the dependencies.
+Once installed, once done, run "npm run dev" from the command line and click on the link to open the web app in your browser.

 ### Built with